Whatshiywl/bubaxi/tools/bubaxi/README.md

-# bubaxi
+# bubaxi-nx-tools

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build bubaxi` to build the library.
+Run `nx build bubaxi-nx-tools` to build the library.